yjg30737/pyqt-openai/README.md

 * Hindi
 * Arabic
 * Japanese
+* Bengali
+* Urdu
+* Indonesian
+* Portuguese

 If you have any additional languages you would like to add, please feel free to make a request by mail, issue, discord, etc at any time.

+Also you can submit a pull request if you want to update any words naturally by modify "translations.json" in "lang" directory.

 ## Requirements
 * qtpy - the package allowing you to write code that works with both PyQt5, PyQt6, PySide6